madhusudhana31422-cyber/Student--Grade-calculator/README.md

-# Student--Grade-calculator
-📌 Project: Student Grade Calculator ,
+# Student Grade Calculator

+A beginner-friendly Python project to calculate student grades.

+## Description
+This program accepts marks for three subjects, calculates the total and average, and assigns a grade based on the average using conditional statements.

+## Features
-→Takes marks for 3 subjects
+- Takes input for 3 subjects
+- Calculates total marks
-🔹 Calculates total and average
+- Calculates average marks
-🔹 Assigns grade using if-else conditions  🛠 Skills Used: ✔ Python basics ✔ Input &amp; Output ✔ Conditional statements  I’m practicing Python daily and sharing my learning journey.

-#Python #BeginnerProject #LearningPython  #CodingJourney

-#Student Grade Calculator,Each exam have 100 Marks
+- Displays grade using if-else conditions

+## Technologies Used
+- Python

+## Purpose
+This project was created to practice basic Python concepts like input/output, arithmetic operations, and conditional logic.

+## Author
+Madhusudhana R

 Maths=int(input("Enter the obtained Maths exam Marks:"))
 Science=int(input("Enter the obtained Science exam Marks:"))
 Social=int(input("Enter the obtained Social exam Marks:"))